life-itself/artearthtech.com/content/blog/2018-01-24-ills-of-capitalism-ills-possibility-of-abundance-and-limits-of-land.md

 [^econ-flaw]: along with the technical sounding non-convexity, externalities are the dirty little secret of economics.
 Once allowed for they disrupt the more elegant and important results, for example the major first and second laws of welfare economics which posit, first that an equilibrium exists in a pure market system, and second that the outecomes produced are efficient (and any efficient outcome is achievable with appropriate initial redistribution).

-And the result of failing to take account of those external costs should be very obvious: I will over "produce" or over "use" whatever is the benefit to me.
-I will play ("produce"/"use") my music for longer, my chemical plant will (over) produce ("good") chemicals (and hence over "produce" "bad" chemicals -- aka toxic waste), I will over-graze ("use") the common land, over-fish the shared fishery, and over-pump the oil well that connects into the (shared) pool of oil (the "pooling" externality).[^oil-pool]
+And the result of failing to take account of those external costs should be very obvious: I will over produce or over use whatever is the benefit to me.
+I will play my music for longer, my chemical plant will (over) produce ("good") chemicals (and hence over "produce" "bad" chemicals -- aka toxic waste), I will over-fish the shared fishery and over-pump the oil well.[^oil-pool]

-[^oil-pool]: one needs to understand here that oil forms in large pools (somewhat like water aquifers) deep under the ground.
+[^oil-pool]: Oil forms in large pools (somewhat like water aquifers) deep under the ground.
 Thus, unless I control all of the area above the pool I will not be the only one who can drill a well into the pool and extract oil from it.
-In competition with others to extract the oil from the shared pool I will pump and sell oil faster (and perhaps more cheaply) than would be desirable if I owned the entire oilfield (and faster than is socially desirable).
+In competition with others to extract the oil from the shared pool I will pump and sell oil faster (and perhaps more cheaply) than would be desirable if I owned the entire oilfield or than is socially desirable.

 Externalities are seriously problematic for modern, individualistic, market-driven systems for three reasons: first, because they are "outside" the market and hence "unpriced", faced with externalities market-driven systems are likely to produce suboptimal outcomes -- the river will get polluted, music will keep you up at night.
 Second, the individualism, profit-orientation and scale of capitalism combine both to incentivize ever-increasing production -- which worsen the problem -- and undermine alternative ("collective-based") mechanisms one might use to address the problem.